dreamer79bg/slim/README.md

 This is a test project for a blog.

+The project uses:

+    Slim v3
+    Bootstrap v4
+    TinyMCE
+    JQuery 3.5
+    PHPUnit

 To have a clean install first open app/db.php and set dbname, dbuser and dbpass properly.
+    $dbconfig= array(
+        'dbhost'=> '127.0.0.1',
+        'dbuser'=> 'dbuser',
+        'dbpass'=>'dbpass',
+        'dbname' => 'slimblog',
+        'dbport' => 3306,
+    );

+If you need to change the base path change app/mainconfig.php:
+    'basePath' => '/slim', //change to empty or any other base path you want to use

+Base path is set initially as development is done on XAMPP for windows in a separate directory for the project.

 Install:
 	composer install